mintary/comp-250-prep/Session1.md

 ### Questions to ask yourself

 1. What are some possible inputs?
 What would these output?
+Draw out a few examples.
+Without thinking about how you would code it, how would you, as a human, approach the problem?
 2. If having limited time and space wasn't a problem - how would you approach this problem (**brute-force approach**)?
 What's the simplest way you can think of?
 3. What tools do you have at your disposal?
 Are there any data structures, algorithms, or patterns you've learned?
    - For example, an array being sorted could be a good indicator you can use binary search.